apache/myfaces-extcdi/examples/jsf-examples/hello_myfaces-codi_jsf20/README.txt

 start the demo e.g. via:
 mvn clean jetty:run-exploded -PjettyConfig -Dmaven.test.skip=true

-this example also demonstrates cargo tests -> if a codi snapshot is build manuelly use (in the root of the project): mvn clean install -Pextended-manifest -Ptest-infrastructure
+this example also demonstrates cargo tests -> if a codi snapshot is build manually use (in the root of the project): mvn clean install or mvn clean install -Pextended-manifest
+(which adds the svn revision to the manifest)